The 2022-23 Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 - PLEASE DO NOT PARK IN THE STAFF PARKING AREAS (A)

-If you would prefer to stay in your car:
+If your child is assigned to Zone 3 for pick-up, please stay in your car:

 - Utilize the student drop off lane located in visitor parking,

 - Remain in your vehicle at all times (as this is the designated fire lane).

 - Pull all of the way forward before letting your child in the car

 - If your child needs assistance in getting situated in a booster seat, please park your car rather than using the drop off/pick up lane.